 Tim suggests people considering a career outdoors think about whether they want to and are able to do manual work, and if so, what sort of manual work.

+‘You align yourself with the seasons as well and you become attuned to the seasons, that also impacts on the way you go about work.’
 There’s a whole raft of different careers that involve being outside: carpentry, plumbing, electrical.

 Then there’s landscaping – construction or design, areas of expertise that are in high demand in Melbourne right now.